- Create the Selection outside of the Select and Mask Workspace

 On White (T): Places the selection over a white background

-Black & White (K): Visualizes the selection as a black and white mask
+Black & White (K): Visualises the selection as a black and white mask

-On Layers (Y): Surrounds the selection with areas of transparency so you can see any layers below, if any.
-Probably the best view if you have the layer below on which you intend to composite with.
+On Layers (Y): Surrounds the selection with areas of transparency so you can see any layers below if any.
+Probably the best view if you have the layer below on which you intend to composite.

 Press F to cycle through the modes and X to temporarily disable all modes.